openfaas/store/README.md

 * Why is it called a store if I don't have to pay money?

-See also: Google Playstore / Apple AppStore.
+See also: Google Play Store/Apple App Store.

 ## Make a submission